 - Celebrating allows you to set more aggressive goals

 - Celebrations are an invitation to reflect and become more attuned to yourself and others

 On the other hand, over-celebrating can back-fire and demotivate individuals and teams to reach goals.
-There are plenty of funny memes out there which imply the annoyance felt when “everyone gets an award.”
-There is a wiki-how article about over-celebration that uses the analogy that once a plant flowers, it dies.
+There are plenty of funny memes out there which imply the annoyance felt when “ everyone gets an award."
 In another article, it is warned to be careful about celebrating partial wins and to not focus as much on what has been accomplished, but to focus on what is left to accomplish.

 I sat down with our owner, Gary Tinker, who has been observing the trends and successes within the industry for over 25 years and this is what he had to say: